Get us in your inbox

 Advertising

-UPDATE, winter 2023: You know spring in Montreal is around the corner when the St. Patrick's Day Parade takes to the streets in a massive display of Irish pride.
-This year marks the 198th parade the city has hosted where you can find members of the Irish community from across the island playing music, showing off their float-building game and just generally having a great time.
+You know spring in Montreal is around the corner when the St. Patrick's Day Parade takes to the streets in a massive display of Irish pride.
+This year marks the 199th parade the city has hosted where you can find members of the Irish community from across the island playing music, showing off their float-building game and just generally having a great time.
 It’s a great day to watch a parade with the whole family, or gather your friends to drink your face off in the city's best bars (or grab some cheap eats and pretend you’re too sick to work the next day).
-The parade is returning for its first full-scale event since 2019, so get ready to wear green, kiss anyone who’s Irish, guzzle the best beer in Montreal and pass out before dinner.
+Get ready to wear green, kiss anyone who’s Irish, guzzle the best beer in Montreal and pass out before dinner.

 What is the St. Patrick's Day Parade in Montreal?